China-led lender adds urgency to Japan's pursuit of pan-Pacific trade pact

 The AIIB, with 57 founding members, is seen as a threat to the U.S.-dominated World Bank and Japan-led Asian Development Bank.

-TPP would cut Japan's agriculture output by 3 trillion yen ($24.6 billion) while the economy would get a boost of under one percent, the government estimates, although Prime Minister Shinzo Abe has touted it as an engine of reforms needed to drive growth.
+TPP would cut Japan's agriculture output by 3 trillion yen (16 billion pounds) while the economy would get a boost of under one percent, the government estimates, although Prime Minister Shinzo Abe has touted it as an engine of reforms needed to drive growth.

 Policy makers, though, are betting strategic benefits would outweigh any economic downside by helping anchor the United States to the region, where worries persist Washington will retrench.
 Abe's pledge to play a bigger military role in the alliance is one way to glue America to Japan's side.